vanbrabantf/vanbrabantf.github.io/_posts/2017-05-31-generics-in-php.md

 So for example when I do `$myCar = new Car('honda');` and later `$myCar->getEngine();` I want to be sure that what I get back from `getEngine` is the same type as what I’ve put into the constructor (in this case a string).

 ## OK show me this generic magic then!
 Well… the thing is… at the time of writing, generics don’t yet exist in PHP yet.
-I know... what a tease.
+I know… what a tease.
 But luckily for us there is an [RFC](https://wiki.php.net/rfc/generics)!
 So people are still loudly arguing whether or not they want to include generics into PHP and how it should look.
 But let us take a look at what the current proposed way of doing it is.

 The use case described above could look like this: